How To Uncover Blind Spots In Your User Research

 User research forces your company to get out of its silo and start talking to actual users.
 According to Nielsen Norman Group research, websites based around the mental model of their users are far more likely to be successful than those based on the company's own internal model.

-Make sure your company is building products that users actually want by breaking out of the echo chamber and conducting user research.
+Make sure your company is building products that users actually want by breaking out of the echo chamber and speaking to quality user research participants.